 Hydrostatic pressure refers to the increasing amount of pressure that water exerts the deeper it is underground.
 It’s the same thing that happens when you dive deeper into a pool – the water begins to press down harder on you and pressure seems to build in your ears.

 Hydrostatic pressure occurs when water is absorbed into the soil.
 As it drains further below the surface, it exerts more and more pressure onto the soil around it.
 Over time, this can cause the soil surrounding your home push up against the foundation.
 This shifting might cause wall cracks, tilting, bowing walls, and other foundation problem signs.

 Don’t be Affected by Foundation Problems Any Longer.
 Foundation Recovery Systems Can Help!

 If you think your home is suffering from foundation damage, don’t wait to call Foundation Recovery Systems.
 With an expert team and the best foundation solutions on the market, we can keep your home protected permanently.
-For 30 years, we’ve proudly served Des Moines, Kansas City, Moberly, Springfield, and St. Louis and we’re ready to serve you as well.
+For 30 years, we’ve proudly served Des Moines, Kansas City, Moberly, Springfield, St. Louis, and Decatur and we’re ready to serve you as well.
 Contact us today to schedule a free inspection and take the first steps toward protecting your foundation!